-High level improvements

-- 1.1 Improve self-evaluation across the CLD Partnership, ensuring it is consistent and systematic. - 1.2 Improve the way in which data is gathered, shared, analysed and used for planning and evaluation across the CLD Partnership. - 1.3 Improve mechanisms for reporting on the impact of Community Learning and Development as a community of practice. - 1.4 Increase engagement with all stakeholders in training, planning and evaluating CLD activity.

-Ou tcomes Links to other plans and strategies Time scale Actions Leads (lead name in bold) Key Performance Indicators/ Measures 1.1 1.3 1.4 evaluation and Team Plans: Strategic teams CLD Plan: Lifelong Learning Locality Improvement Plans: Locality teams Jan 2017 and ongoing Review annually from July 2019 Support colleagues to strengthen practices in self- evaluation using How Good is Our Frameworks Develop a Lifelong Learning service-wide self-evaluation calendar Introduce Lifelong Learning staff and relevant CLD partners to Improvement Methodology Christine McKechnie Lifelong Learning John Heywood Lifelong Learning Caroline Lamond Lifelong Learning Most staff report increasing confidence and skills in using self-evaluation through attendance at, and feedback from, training and Continuous Lifelong Professional Learning Number of staff attending training
+High level improvements consistent 1.2 Improve the for planning 1.3 Improve me Learning a 1.4 Increase e 1.1 Improve self-evaluation across the CLD Partnership, ensuring it is consistent and systematic.
+1.2 Improve the way in which data is gathered, shared, analysed and used for planning and evaluation across the CLD Partnership.
+1.3 Improve mechanisms for reporting on the impact of Community Learning and Development as a community of practice.
+1.4 Increase engagement with all stakeholders in training, planning and evaluating CLD activity.
+Outcomes Other plans Time scale Actions (lead name in bold) Key Performance Indicators/ Measures 1.1 A culture of set 1.3 evaluation and 1.4 improvement exists across the CLD Partnership Jan 2017 and ongoing Review annually from July 2019 Support colleagues to strengthen practices in self- evaluation using How Good is Our Frameworks Develop a Lifelong Learning service-wide self-evaluation calendar Introduce Lifelong Learning staff and relevant CLD partners to Improvement Methodology Christine McKechnie Lifelong Learning John Heywood Lifelong Learning Caroline Lamond Lifelong Learning Most staff report increasing confidence and skills in using self-evaluation through attendance at, and feedback from, training and Continuous Lifelong Professional Learning Number of staff attending training

-1.1 Self-evaluation

-1.2 is embedded

-across the CLD

-Partnership

-Staff and

-partners

-confidently

-engage in a

-continuous

-cycle of

-planning and

-evaluation

-Using data to inform planning and generating evidence to demonstrate impact is routine and embedded in practice

-Education Authority (NIF) Improvement Plan Lifelong Learning

-CLD Plan: Lifelong Learning

-Integrated Children's Services Plan: Identified strategic leads for Lifelong Learning

-Locality Improvement Plans: Lifelong Learning

-Growing the Learning Culture in CLD: A strategy statement and framework for action Ongoing Review annually from July 2019 Deliver a structured programme of self-evaluation and data training for partners

-Managers create more opportunities for joint planning and evaluation and practice sharing

-All teams and partners contribute to writing reports for Education, Children and Families Committee demonstrating the impact of planned activity

-Lifelong

-Learning

-staff actively

-encourage

-partners to

-participate

-in joint selfevaluation

-and training

-opportunities

-Increase the number of staff who become members of the CLD Standards Council Paul McCloskey Lifelong Learning

-Ian Brooke Edinburgh Voluntary Organisations Council

-Christine McKechnie Lifelong Learning

-John Heywood

-Lifelong

-Learning

-Caroline

-Lamond

-Lifelong

-Learning

-Helen

-Bourguin

-Lifelong

-Learning

-Baseline templates are updated annually in July with a snapshot annually in October/ November
+1.1 Self-evaluation is embedded across the CLD Partnership Staff and partners confidently engage in a continuous cycle of planning and evaluation Using data to inform planning and generating evidence to demonstrate impact is routine and embedded in practice Education Authority (NIF) Improvement Plan Lifelong Learning CLD Plan: Lifelong Learning Integrated Children's Services Plan: Identified strategic leads for Lifelong Learning Locality Improvement Plans: Lifelong Learning Growing the Learning Culture in CLD: A strategy statement and framework for action Ongoing Review annually from July 2019 Deliver a structured programme of self-evaluation and data training for partners Managers create more opportunities for joint planning and evaluation and practice sharing All teams and partners contribute to writing reports for Education, Children and Families Committee demonstrating the impact of planned activity Lifelong Learning staff actively encourage partners to participate in joint self- evaluation and training opportunities Increase the number of staff who become members of the CLD Standards Council Paul McCloskey Lifelong Learning lan Brooke Edinburgh Voluntary Organisations Council Christine McKechnie Lifelong Learning Caroline Lamond Lifelong Learning Helen Bourquin Lifelong Learning Baseline templates are updated annually in July with a snapshot annually in October/ November ----- --- -- -- --- -- ---